greshake/i3status-rust/blocks.md

 ## Net

 Creates a block which displays the upload and download throughput for a network interface.
-Units are in bytes per second (kB/s, MB/s, etc).
+Units are by default in bytes per second (kB/s, MB/s, etc), but the 'use_bits' flag can be set to `true` to convert the units to bps (little b).

 ### Examples